 (a) In its order authorizing the issuance of the Bonds, the TCEQ approved a maximum Bond discount of 3.0%.
-Contingency represents the surplus funds resulting from the sale of the Bonds at a lower Bond discount than estimated and can be used for purposes allowed and approved by the TCEQ.

 In the event approved estimated amounts exceed actual costs, the difference comprises a surplus which may be expended for uses in accordance with the rules of the TCEQ.
 In the event actual costs exceed previously estimated amounts and contingencies, additional TCEQ approval and the issuance of additional bonds may be required.